Never signed up for Medicare Part B?

 Once your employment (or your employer/union coverage) ends, 3 things can happen:

-You have 8 months to sign up for Part B without a penalty.
+You have 8 months to sign up for Medicare Part B without a penalty.

-• If you choose COBRA, don't wait until your COBRA ends to enroll in Part B. The reason for this is that COBRA is not considered “creditable coverage”.
+• If you choose COBRA, don’t wait until your COBRA ends to enroll in Medicare Part B. The reason for this is that COBRA is not considered “creditable coverage”.
 If you wait to sign up for Part B you may wind up paying a penalty of 10% per year for every year that you did not have creditable coverage.
 Remember: COBRA IS NOT CONSIDERED CREDITABLE COVERAGE.
-If you never signed up for Medicare Part B you may pay a Penalty.
-Keep in mind that the 8 month window begins either when employment ends or when group coverage ends, WHICHEVER COMES FIRST!
-So if you wait until COBRA ends, not only will you incur a penalty, but also the 8 month window will have long ended, so you will have to enroll 1/1 – 3/31 and wait til 7/1 for coverage.
-Keep in mind that the penalty you pay is for life, it is not just a “one time” penalty.
+If you never signed up for Medicare Part B, you may pay a penalty.
+Keep in mind that the 8-month window begins either when employment ends or when group coverage ends, WHICHEVER COMES FIRST!
+So if you wait until COBRA ends, not only will you incur a penalty, but also the 8-month window will have long ended so you will have to enroll 1/1 – 3/31 and wait til 7/1 for coverage.
+Keep in mind that the penalty you pay is for life, it is not just a “one-time” penalty.

 • If you don’t enroll in Part B during the 8 months after the coverage ends, you may have to pay a penalty for as long as you have Part B. This is because COBRA is not considered creditable coverage, so if you never signed up for Medicare Part B you may pay a Penalty.